conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 ## Messages

 ![Screenshot of Messages for Mac, with blank spaces for content from the Activity app that it can’t handle.](/assets/messages-mac-workouts.webp)
-<span class="caption">Messages for Mac has absolutely no idea what to do with Activity messages that you can send from Apple Watch.
-This is particularly frustrating for me, because I like to send my friends the meanest suggestions in the list whenever I can.</span>
+<div class="caption">Messages for Mac has absolutely no idea what to do with Activity messages that you can send from Apple Watch.
+This is particularly frustrating for me, because I like to send my friends the meanest suggestions in the list whenever I can.</div>

 Ooh, boy.
 This one needs something new.
 Messages is a fantastic app, don't get me wrong, but the functional gap between Messages on an iPad and Messages on a Mac is wide enough for iTunes to fit into it.
 Core features of iOS 10 and 11 like iMessage effects, iMessage apps, and Apple Pay Cash have never made their way to Messages for Mac, and look awkward when they appear within the conversation thread.
 It's a disjointed experience, and it's surprising considering Messages is the number one most used app on iOS.